Ficool

 "Blue… flames… My babies…" Elira mumbled, completely oblivious to the pair.
 She'd been interminably mumbling throughout most of the fight, awash amongst her sorrows.
 Fena was about to shrug it off and make her way towards the edge of her stand so that she could see Lady Ember, until something truly terrifying leaked out from her lips. "'Dream Eater'…" Her voice fizzed and crackled like oil in a heated pan, as if the very invocation of the name itself singed at her flesh.
 She pressed her bony hands against the mask that was hiding her pain.

 For a moment it sounded as though she was hyperventilating.
 Fena pivoted on one foot, turning to face her and as she did, she realised that what she was actually hearing was something completely different.
 Hunched over herself, her short, shrill, hysteric laughs pinched at Fena's ears.
-"It's too late now… The Phoenix has roused The Dream Eater… he seeks eternal succor once again… The Chains hold him no longer—no, The Chains cannot hold him anymore… Fate smiles today, it's always smiling, always laughing, always plotting, always choosing, always stealing things from me… my babies…"
+"It's too late now… The Phoenix has roused The Dream Eater… he seeks eternal indulgence once again… The Chains hold him no longer—no, The Chains cannot hold him anymore… Fate smiles today, it's always smiling, always laughing, always plotting, always choosing, always stealing things from me… my babies…"

 "'Dream… Eater'?"
 A dull ache throbbed deep inside of Fena's head, as though invoking the name itself was enough for its implication to begin to take effect, but she shook it off as best she could—Lady Ember was in serious danger and all that mattered right now was supporting her with everything that Fena had.

-She swivelled back toward the direction she was headed, vaulting into a neighbouring box section, the gasps and complaints from the people that she ran by and leapt over fell only on deaf ears.
+She swivelled back toward the direction she was headed, vaulting into a neighbouring box section, the gasps and complaints from the people that she ran by and leapt over falling only on deaf ears.
 "You gotta get up Lady Ember!" she shouted when she'd finally caught sight of her again.
 "You're so close.
 You can do this!
 I believe in you!"

 Lady Ember didn't move at all.
 She lay slumped against the wall amongst a pile of rubble and in a pool of her own blood.
 Fena's voice rasped and croaked and shook as she squeezed the air out from her lungs with every ounce of might in her body, praying that her support would penetrate through the cacophony of barbarism and reach Lady Ember.